slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ### On analysis

+*'Not everything that counts can be counted, and not everything that can be counted counts.' -- ALbert Einstein*

 Analysis is an art, not a science.
 To find deep truths intuition is better than statistics.

 > *'Statistics are like bikinis.
 What they reveal is suggestive, but what they conceal is vital.' -- Aaron Levenstein*